 Over the past five years, the university has provided $3.3 million to the station to help cover its operating expenses, according to Nageleisen.

 In 2011, NKU helped finance a $6.75 million signal expansion that extended the reach of its legacy signal, 89.7 FM, which then had limited broadcast service into Cincinnati.
 It purchased two powerful Ohio stations broadcasting on commercial frequencies in southern Ohio, WNKN-FM (105.9) in Middletown and Portsmouth’s WNKE (104.1).

 The purchase was financed through tax-exempt bonds issued by the university.

-At the time, signal expansion was viewed as a strategy for audience growth that would allow WNKU to become “financially self-sufficient over the next several years,” according to a 2011 statement by former G.M.
-Chuck Miller, who oversaw the acquisition.
+At the time, signal expansion was viewed as a strategy for audience growth that would allow WNKU to become “financially self-sufficient over the next several years,” Chuck Miller, GM of WNKU at the time of the acquisition, told the Herald-Dispatch.

 But the business plan that supported the expansion hasn’t worked out, according to Nageleisen.
 The plan anticipated a net increase in revenues that would cover the entire acquisition cost, but income has not met projections.
 NKU has been providing about $600,000 to subsidize the station’s operations, but last year its support increased to $900,000.

 Meanwhile, listeners have begun speaking up to support WNKU.
 CincyMusic.com posted an open letter May 16 to the chair of the NKU Board of Regents urging university leaders to “save WNKU.”
 The letter, which has been signed by 2,876 people, includes the signatures of community leaders in music, arts, and business in the greater Cincinnati area.